198,500 sq. km

 - start of the routes Frunze - Osh and Tashkent - Osh

-- 12 June - First regular Il-18 flight arrives, coming from Frunze.
+- 12 June - arrival of the first regular Il-18 flight, coming from Frunze.

 - Opening route Moscow - Osh